pythonanywhere/help_pages/articles/BugBounty.md

 * Sandbox escape in consoles, web apps and scheduled tasks

-* We may pay upwards of USD 1000 for high severity bugs.

 ## Reporting

 Send reports to [support@pythonanywhere.com](mailto:support@pythonanywhere.com).

+## Payouts

+* We only pay out bug bounties to the first report (not subsequent reports of the same bug).
+* We pay USD 50-100 for bug reports that we deem low severity, or which need a very complicated and unlikely sequence of events to be exploited.
+* We pay USD 100-500 for bugs that we deem more serious, and are directly exploitable.
+* We may pay upwards of USD 1000 for bugs that we deem high severity.